bvarnai/respository-installer/README.md

 }
 ```

-:memo: I recommend to use `.installer` directory as a "temp" directory used to store such dependencies
+:memo: I recommend to use `.installer` directory as a "temp" directory used to store dependencies

 Additionally you can override link/unlink functionality the same way with functions `user_link` and `user_unlink`.